netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   Rewrite sections {{endpoint-identity}} and {{attack-path-injection}}.
 - New section "IP Ambiguity" in security considerations: {{attack-ip-ambiguity}}.
 - Completed section on Address Validation Token, see {{token}}.
+- Added recommendation to avoid using all SCION paths.

 Minor changes: